pasqal-io/emulators/README.md

   - On Windows: C:\> /path/to/new/virtual/environment/Scripts/activate

   Remember to replace `/path/to/new/virtual/environment` with the actual path to your virtual environment.
-Once the environment is activated, you can clone emu_ct and install it using
+Once the environment is activated, you can clone emu_mps and install it using

 </details>